kmnhan/erlabpy/docs/source/user-guide/imagetool.rst

   quickly pasted to a Python script or Jupyter notebook to reproduce the data in the clicked region.

+- Right-clicking on the colorbar allows you to manually set the color range or to copy the color range to the clipboard.

+- Data manipulation such as rotation and normalization are also possible.
+Try exploring the edit and view menus.

 - ImageTool is also very extensible.
 At our home lab, we use a modified version of ImageTool to plot data as it is being collected in real-time!